 Sustainable Arts Foundation The foundation aims to support artists with families by providing financial awards to parents that are pursuing creative work.
 Parents often put aside their creative impulses to meet the demands of raising a family, so the foundation’s goal is to encourage parents to continue with their creative passions.

+Ruth & Harold Chenven Foundation The Ruth and Harold Chenven Foundation gives unrestricted cash awards to individual artists for the continuation of their work.
 Aaron Siskind Foundation Grant The Aaron Siskind Foundation is offering a limited number of Individual Photographer's Fellowship grants of up to $15,000 each, for artists working in photography and photo-based art.

 Burn Emerging Photographer Fund Supports the continuation of a photograph's personal project, or emerging career.
 This body of work may be either journalistic mission or purely personal artistic imperatives.
 There is no age limit, and no limit as to how many project you may enter.
 Projects submitted may be ongoing, or finished.